IdealLifeForever/Chinese_Super_Lotto/docs/README_EN.md

 This project is a supplementary product of our AI model development and can be considered a "sweet" application.
 You should be aware that AI models have broad applications and are not limited to lottery scenarios.
 ## Data Format
+Simple Version (Non-Technical Explanation)

+Data Storage Instructions
+1.1 The data is stored in the data folder.
+The data format can be downloaded and opened in Excel.

 ## Project Application Scope